-Computer scientist, pixel inventor Russell Kirsch dead at 91
+Computer scientist, pixel inventor Russell Kirsch dies in Portland at 91

 Born in Manhattan in 1929, Kirsch was the son of Jewish immigrants from Russia and Hungary.
 He was educated at the Bronx High School of Science, New York University, Harvard and MIT and worked for five decades as a research scientist at the U.S. National Bureau of Standards.

-Russell Kirsch is survived by his wife of 65 years, Joan; by children Walden, Peter, Lindsey and Kara; and by four grandchildren.
+Kirsch moved from Maryland to Oregon in 2001.
+He suffered from dementia but remained a regular at Ken’s Artisan Bakery in Northwest Portland for many years.
+He is survived by his wife of 65 years, Joan; by children Walden, Peter, Lindsey and Kara; and by four grandchildren.